 I will be happy to answer any questions or concerns you may have about counselling.

 Training, qualifications & experience

-I can offer both Person-Centred Counselling to help you try to come to terms with your thoughts, feelings and emotions about something that may be troubling you from your past, present or future.
+I can offer Person-Centred Counselling to help you try to understand, accept and come to terms with your thoughts, feelings and emotions about something that may be troubling you from your past, present or future.

-And Cognitive Behaviour Therapy (CBT), which can try to help you recognise and become more aware of your behaviours, thoughts, feelings, moods and emotions about a situation or particular event in your life and to help you to change these thoughts, feelings and behaviours.
+Cognitive Behaviour Therapy (CBT), which can try to help you to recognise and become more aware of your thoughts, behaviours, feelings, moods and emotions about a situation or particular event in your life and to help you to change these thoughts, feelings and behaviours.
 CBT can help you to change how you think and feel and react to a particular situation, event or experience.

-After several years of seeing clients, I believe Counselling can provide a unique, beneficial and sometimes necessary additional support for a client at a time of great change, upheaval and uncertainty in their life.
-Many clients have said to me, that coming to see a counsellor wasn't quite what they had expected and that it had helped them in many different ways.
+After many years of seeing clients, I believe Counselling can provide a unique, beneficial and sometimes necessary additional support for a client at a time of great change, upheaval and uncertainty in their life.
+Many clients have said to me, that coming to see a counsellor wasn't quite what they had expected and that it had helped them in many different and unexpected ways.

-I attend regular monthly Supervision of my client work and hold Professional Indemnity Insurance; an enhanced Disclosure Barring Service certificate (formerly CRB) and I continue to build upon my professional knowledge and experience by attending Continuing Professional Development (CPD) events and courses; such as a Certificate in Introduction to Schema Therapy.
+I have regular monthly Supervision of my client work and hold Professional Indemnity Insurance; an enhanced Disclosure Barring Service certificate (formerly CRB) and I continue to build upon my professional knowledge and experience (CPD) Continuing Professional Development Qualifications including; Grief & Bereavement Counselling; Mindfulness; Relaxation/Breathing Meditation;

 Areas of counselling I deal with

 All counselling sessions are for one hour with a fee of £35